Healthdirect Free Australian health advice you can count on.

 What causes irritability?

-Irritability can be caused by physical and mental health conditions, including:
+Irritability can be caused by hunger, fatigue, drug and alcohol use and mental and physical health conditions.

-Many children go through phases of being irritable.
-But in some children irritability is constant or excessive, and may be a sign of a health problem such as anxiety or depression.
+Many children are irritable at times.
+But if children are irritable all the time or much more frequently than their peers, it may be a sign of a health problem, such as anxiety or depression.

 How is irritability treated?

 If there is an underlying health condition causing your irritability, your doctor will recommend treatment that is relevant to your diagnosis.
-For example, if your irritability is linked to a mental health condition, they may recommend psychotherapy, such as cognitive behavioural therapy (CBT), or medications, or both.
+For example, if your irritability is linked to a mental health condition, they may refer you to a psychiatrist or psychologist.
+They may recommend psychotherapy, such as cognitive behavioural therapy (CBT), or medicines, or both.

-Here are some things you can do to try to reduce irritability.
+Here are some tips to try reduce irritability.

-Too little sleep or poor quality sleep can cause irritability.
-Practise good sleep hygiene to give yourself the best chance of good quality sleep.
+• Get enough sleep and practise good sleep hygiene to give yourself the best chance of good quality sleep.

-1. Keep a diary.
-Rate your levels of anxiety and irritability on a daily basis for at least 2 weeks, and see if you can find a pattern.
-This will help you work out if there is a trigger for these feelings.
+• Keep a diary and rate your levels of anxiety and irritability on a daily basis and see if you can identify a pattern.
+The Black Dog Institute has a daily mood chart you can use.

-Whenever you recognise the early signs of irritation or tension, you might like to try some relaxation techniques to see if they help improve your mood.
+• Practise relaxation techniques or mindfulness to see if they help improve your mood.

 • Read a book.

-• Take an exercise class such as yoga or pilates or try doing it yourself at home.
+• Take an exercise class such as yoga or Pilates or try exercising at home.

 • Take a relaxing bath or pamper yourself for an hour.

-• Do something creative, like painting or making something.
+• Do something creative such as painting or making something.

 Resources and support